Torquay (Vic.)

 Torquay lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the estimated population of the suburb of Torquay (Vic.) is around 22,280.
-This reflects an increase of 3,746 people since the 2021 Census, which reported a population of 18,534.
-The change was inferred from the resident population of 19,868 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 346 validated new addresses since the Census date.
+Torquay's population is estimated at around 22,280 as of Feb 2026.
+This reflects an increase of 3,746 people since the 2021 Census which reported a population of 18,534 people in the suburb of Torquay (Vic.).
+The change is inferred from AreaSearch's estimate of resident population at 19,868 following examination of ABS ERP data release in June 2024 and an additional 346 validated new addresses since the Census date.
 This level of population equates to a density ratio of 649 persons per square kilometer.
-Torquay's growth of 20.2% since the 2021 census exceeded the Rest of Vic.'s (8.1%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 53.0% of overall population gains during recent periods.
+Torquay's growth rate of 20.2% since the 2021 census exceeded Rest of Vic.'s 8.1% and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 53.0%.
 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.

-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, the suburb is expected to grow by 6,027 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 16.3% in total over the 17 years.
+For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 6,019 persons to 2041, reflecting an increase of 16.2% in total over the 17 years.

 Frequently Asked Questions - Population